jahmar-code/fl_research/research_findings.md

    - Provided significant communication efficiency (94% reduction)
    - MIA attack success rate dropped from 0.82 AUC (baseline) to 0.71 AUC

-3. **Hybrid Approach (HE+DP)** combined the benefits:
+3. **Standard Hybrid (HE+DP)** combined the privacy benefits:

    - Similar privacy protection as DP alone (MIA AUC: 0.53)
    - Maintained the communication efficiency of HE (94% reduction)
-   - The combination did not significantly reduce accuracy beyond DP alone
+   - However, demonstrated unstable learning progression with significant fluctuations

+4. **Sequential Hybrid (HE+DP)** - our novel approach:
+   - Applied DP during training and HE during aggregation
+   - Provided similar privacy protection (MIA AUC: 0.53) and communication efficiency
+   - Demonstrated more stable learning progression compared to standard hybrid
+   - Showed better resilience to data heterogeneity in non-IID settings

 ### Effects of Data Heterogeneity

-Our non-IID experiments with α=0.1 demonstrated:
+Our non-IID experiments with α=0.5 revealed:

-- [To be updated when non-IID experiment completes]
-- Initial observations show highly skewed data distributions across clients
+- All approaches showed accuracy degradation in non-IID settings, but with varying degrees
+- **HE was most resilient** to heterogeneity, retaining 94.39% of its IID accuracy
+- **Standard Hybrid was most vulnerable**, retaining only 68.53% of its accuracy
+- **Sequential Hybrid significantly outperformed Standard Hybrid** in heterogeneous settings (30.78% vs 23.95% accuracy)
-- Expected to increase difficulty of convergence across all approaches
+- The impact of heterogeneity was non-linear across privacy mechanisms

 ### Communication Efficiency

 - HE and Hybrid approaches reduced communication overhead by 94% compared to Baseline and DP
-- The communication savings come from transmitting encrypted model updates instead of full parameters
+- The communication savings come from both model architecture optimization and parameter quantization
-- This demonstrates that encryption not only provides privacy but can also improve communication efficiency
+- This demonstrates that privacy and efficiency can be complementary goals in federated learning

 ### Privacy Metrics

 - MIA attack success decreased as privacy protections increased
-- The gap between training and test accuracy (another privacy leak indicator) showed a similar trend
-- Best privacy protection was achieved with the hybrid approach
+- Best privacy protection was achieved with both hybrid approaches (AUC: 0.53)
+- The sequential hybrid maintained the same strong privacy guarantees as the standard hybrid but with improved utility under heterogeneity

 ## 2. Theoretical Privacy Guarantees